Want to start your own SaaS company?

 If you haven’t done it before, though, here’s my list of the top 9 things founders get wrong before they start:

 - It almost always takes at least 24 months to get really off the ground from Day 1.
 Almost no one budgets enough time, and founders quit before it even really has a chance to get off the ground.
 More here:

 - VCs do not fund very many companies.
+Not as many as it seems in the press and on social media.
 Fundraising is a complex, nichey, weird art and science.
 The #1 thing most founders don’t get is most VCs don’t actually fund very many companies.
 At medium-sized funds, each partner often does 2 investments a year.
 And often just 1 a year at bigger funds.
 Even in seed funds, each partner often just does 3–4 investments a year.
 Why will you be that 1?
 If you don’t know — you won’t get funded.
+Even with all the funding announcements you see these days, the number of seed rounds isn’t up all that much.
+Rather, most of the money being raised is going into proven winners.
 A bit more here.

 - You can’t hire some magic salesperson to “get you more sales”.
 You have to figure it out first yourself.
 The answer to your problems is not a magic salesperson.
 Once you have 10, 15, 20 customers … you can hire someone to help.
 But the magic will be implementing the playbook you already figured out, just full-time.

 - Freemium is not a marketing strategy.
 Just because your product is free, or has a free category, does not mean anyone will find it.
 Freemium is a funnel management strategy and done right, later it can accelerate viral acquisition.
 But putting up a new, free product on its own will get you zero customers.

 - If your co-founder is not as committed as you, he/she will leave, and before it really takes off.
 It’s not worth it, or at least it’s almost never worth it.